lmaoism/lmao.life/index.md

 Lmaoism is a Web3 net-art project conceptualized with the mission of educating and informing the masses on the philosophies of Marxist-Leninist dialectical materialism, Communism with Chinese Characteristics, and Xi Jinping Thought.
 Our collection of 888 limited-edition digital paintings combine socialist realist iconography from the historical revolutionary mass-media campaigns of the  Communist Party of China with contemporary digital art motifs in the style of today’s twenty-first-century online youth.

-We on the Lmaoism team believe that one can “LMAO with Mao!”, and this is reflected in the laughter on the faces of the representatives of the peasantry depicted in our artworks.
-To express joy and exuberance is to embrace the revolutionary spirit of dialectical materialism when experienced at its highest potential - though the revolutionary has a difficult road ahead of him, strewn with the foulest of obstacles flung in his path by the bourgeois-reactionary enemy, he nevertheless happily wages struggle on behalf of the global proletariat, secured by the justice of his cause, and the certainity of imperialist-capitalism’s inevitable defeat.
+We on the Lmaoism team believe that to express laughter and exuberance is to embrace the revolutionary spirit of dialectical materialism when experienced at its highest potential - though the revolutionary has a difficult road ahead of him, strewn with the foulest of obstacles flung in his path by the bourgeois-reactionary enemy, he nevertheless joyfully wages struggle on behalf of the global proletariat, secured by the justice of his cause, and the certainity of imperialist-capitalism’s inevitable defeat.

 ## How will the art be distributed?